CSI (franchise): New York City (CSI: NY)

-During the first season, the NYPD CSI lab is in an old underground building with rustic brick walls.
+During the first season, the New York City Police Department (NYPD) CSI lab is in an old underground building with rustic brick walls.
 The lab houses Mac's office, a locker room, the autopsy suite, and specialist forensic laboratories.
 As of the second season the lab is on the 35th floor of a high-rise building in Manhattan.
-Equipped with glass walls and state-of-the-art equipment, this lab consists of the Supervisor’s office (belonging to Mac, and – for a short time – Jo), specialist laboratories, an observation walkway, a break-room and kitchen, a locker room, and an office belonging to the Assistant Supervisor (first Stella, then Jo), containing an additional hot-desk used by Hawkes, Danny, Lindsay, and Aiden.
+Equipped with glass walls and state-of-the-art equipment, this lab consists of the Supervisor's office (belonging to Mac, and – for a short time – Jo), specialist laboratories, an observation walkway, a break-room and kitchen, a locker room, and an office belonging to the Assistant Supervisor (first Stella, then Jo), containing an additional hot-desk used by Hawkes, Danny, Lindsay, and Aiden.
 Part of this second lab is blown up in the season three finale, "Snow Day", but is restored by the beginning of season four.

 Washington, D.C.
 (CSI: Cyber)

 The Cyber team focuses on the technical aspect of crimes, with NextGen forensics providing it with a real-world crime scene investigative counterpart.
 The FBI Cyber Crime Division investigates cyber-based terrorism, internet-related murders, espionage, computer intrusions, major cyber-fraud, cyber-theft, hacking, sex offenses, blackmail, and any other crime deemed to be cyber-related within the FBI's jurisdiction.